Super fun dog agility courses that involve focus, coordination, connection and obstacles!

 It takes a lot of guts to crawl through dark tunnels and chutes or to climb a steep A-Frame, walk an elevated ramp and even go up and down on a see saw!
 Jumps require good timing, speed and a good sense body control and whilst many of these behaviours come natural to a lot of dogs, we will be teaching you and your dog how to fine tune it.

-Our agility courses will be broken down into levels with Agility Foundation being the very first and most important one.
+Our agility courses will be broken down into two levels, Agility Foundation being the very first and most important one followed by Agility Level 1 as we head into more advanced moves and obstacles.
 We will be teaching groups to learn the fundamental basics required for agility, owners will learn to work the floor off the leash, owners will learn to drive their dog away from them or towards them which will them apply to the obstacles, owners will teach the dog to work the obstacles whilst focusing on the owner, to speed up and slow down when necessary, to learn to follow direction when motioned and to help their dog gain confidence overall.

-Lydia is currently training her girl Phoenix in preparation for competitive agility and is now working on the more complex skills to get her to competition stage.
+Lydia is currently training Phoenix for the agility circuit and has just begun trialing around Victoria.
 Lydia has formatted a course so that both you and your dog will enjoy it and learn a lot but also in a way that for those who want to head towards competition, you learn the right methods from the beginning.
 We felt it was important that if we were going to teach agility, it had to be done right from the start.